Stracin–Kumanovo operation: Present-day views

 Macedonian identity formed after World War II is deeply rooted in Yugoslav Partisan activity, and thus the Bulgarians are considered fascists.
 Macedonian media, such as Vo Centar, continue to spread the untruth that Skopje was liberated by Yugoslav communist guerrillas from the Bulgarian fascist occupiers.
-The 2016 Macedonian film, The Liberation of Skopje, portrays Bulgarian collaborators in a more negative light than the German Nazis.
-According to the Bulgarian Association for Research and Development of Civil Society, the film (which was sponsored by the Macedonian government) evokes anti-Bulgarian sentiment.
-A number of monuments have been erected in present-day North Macedonia honoring the communist guerrillas, but nothing preserves the memory of fallen Bulgarians.
-A total of 3,422 Bulgarian soldiers were killed and 2,136 were missing in the autumn of 1944 in present-day southern Serbia, North Macedonia and Kosovo.
+According to the Bulgarian Association for Research and Development of Civil Society, the WW2 Macedonian film The Liberation of Skopje evokes anti-Bulgarian sentiment.

 In October 2019, the Bulgarian government proposed strict terms for North Macedonia's EU admission.
 One condition is for both countries to "harmonize" their World War II historical narratives, with North Macedonia tempering its view of Bulgaria.
-In a November 2020 interview with Bulgarian media, North Macedonian Prime Minister Zoran Zaev acknowledged the involvement of Bulgarian troops in the capture of Skopje and other towns during the war, and that the Bulgarians were not fascist occupiers.
+In a November 2020 interview with Bulgarian media, North Macedonia's then-Prime Minister Zoran Zaev acknowledged the involvement of Bulgarian troops in the capture of Skopje and other towns during the war, and that the Bulgarians were not fascist occupiers.
 The interview was followed by a wave of nationalism in Skopje, with protests demanding Zaev's resignation; opposition leader Hristijan Mickoski accused him of threatening Macedonian national identity.

 According to former Macedonian Prime Minister Ljubčo Georgievski, the reaction was the result of ignorance, hypocrisy or politics.
 Vlado Bučkovski, another former prime minister and chief negotiator with Bulgaria, stated a week later, amid the campaign against Zaev, that the Macedonians and Bulgarians were a single people, separated by the post-WWII Yugoslav policy.
 Journalist Dejan Azeski said in the weekly newspaper Fokus that Zaev's interview was politically unwise but factually accurate.
-According to Azeski, the Bulgarian military undoubtedly participated in the liberation of Macedonia (including Skopje) in the autumn of 1944.
-Bulgaria denies any occupation during the war and insists on double liberation (in 1941 and 1944), moreover fascism in Bulgaria was never a mass movement.
-The historical narrative in North Macedonia, however, insists on a victory of the local communist partisans over the Bulgarian fascist occupiers.
-The acknowledgement of Bulgarian influence on Macedonian history is highly problematic, because it clashes with the post-WWII Yugoslav Macedonian nation-building narrative, based on an anti-Bulgarian stance.
+Bulgaria denies any occupation during the war and insists on double liberation (in 1941 and 1944).